Fast Sweep Picking Tutorial – 2-1-2 Arpeggio Licks

 EMAIL TO GET ACCESS

-If you take away my guitar skills and force me to learn sweep picking from scratch…
+If you take away my guitar skills and force me to learn fast sweep picking arpeggio licks from scratch…

 I’d begin with what I call: